 - Maple syrup = Ahornsirup (near honey, chocolate sauces, or in Bio-aisle)

 - Mayonnaise – if you don’t like the sugary German mayo, try Maille Dijon Mayonnaise.
 Ed calls it “a more than acceptable substitute, with the extra slight tang of mustard being a nice addition.”
 If you make a trip to France, pick up some tasty Maille Mayonnaise and if you’re in Croatia, I found Hellman’s there.
+(2014 update: Hellman’s mayo is in the American section of our local Real now.
+Yippee!)

 - Peanut butter – miss American peanut butter?
 Try adding a squeeze of honey to the German peanut butter.